matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 #check Example2                       -- Example2 : Prop
 ```

 To start doing mathematics, the idea is to *view propositions as types*, whose terms are *proofs of that proposition*.
-In proof theory, this is known as the [**Curry-Howard correspondence**](https://en.wikipedia.org/wiki/Curry–Howard_correspondence).
+In proof theory, this is known as the [**Curry-Howard correspondence**][CurryHoward].

 ```haskell
 def MyFirstProof : ∀ n : ℕ, ∃ k : ℕ, 4 * n = 2 * k := sorry